-

 Click on Connectors.

-page opens. -
+The page opens.

 -

-and provide a . -
+Optionally select and provide a .

 In order to access the repository, it must be accessible from the Internet.